slimphp/Slim-Skeleton/README.md

 ### Pull Requests

-1. Fork the Slim Framework repository
+1. Fork the Slim Skeleton repository
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the **develop** branch